 Don’t Forget About the Good Ole Hair Gel

-It is often confusing to people that hair gel is very different then a wax, clay, or pomade.
-It seems today that the words “Hair Gel” has become the “Kleenex” of Hair Products.
-In other words people often refer to any hair styling product as a hair gel.
+It is often confusing to people that hair gel is very different than wax, clay, or pomade.
+It seems today that the words “Hair Gel” have become the “Kleenex” of Hair Products.
+In other words, people often refer to any hair styling product like a hair gel.

 Whether its for styling the hair of a mummy, or if your Guy Fieri getting ready for a TV Shoot hair gels do have a place in our life.